Discrete triangulated categories: Properties of triangulated categories: cone finite, hom bounded

 In each step, there are finitely many possibilities for summands by Krull--Schmidt; countably many possibilities for sums; and finitely many possibilities for cones by the assumption.
 Therefore, with $G$ generating $\sD$ in countably many steps, the cardinality of objects of $\sD$ is countable as well. \end{proof}

-\begin{remark} \begin{enumerate} \item The assumption of a classical generator in the theorem is necessary: if $\sD$ is any cone finite triangulated category, and $I$ some uncountable set, then $\bigoplus_I\sD$ is still cone finite but uncountable. \item The same proof shows a bit more: if $\sD$ has a classical generator and for all $A,B\in\sD$, there are only countably many cones of morphisms $A\to B$, then $\sD$ is countable.
-In particular, this applies if $\kk$ is a countable field. \item We remark that if $\kk$ is a finite field, then $\sD$ is trivially cone finite.
-It seems as if for fields of arbitrary cardinality, hom boundedness captures `smallness' best. \end{enumerate} \end{remark}
+\begin{remark} \begin{enumerate} \item The assumption of a classical generator in the theorem cannot be dropped: if $\sD$ is any cone finite triangulated category, and $I$ some uncountable set, then $\bigoplus_I\sD$ is still cone finite but uncountable. \item The same proof shows a bit more: if $\sD$ has a classical generator and for all $A,B\in\sD$, there are only countably many cones of morphisms $A\to B$, then $\sD$ is countable.
+In particular, this applies to any Hom-finite $\sD$ if $\kk$ is a countable field. \item We remark that if $\kk$ is a finite field, then $\sD$ Hom-finite trivially implies cone finite.
+Hence, for fields of arbitrary cardinality, hom boundedness captures `smallness' best among the notions of \hyref{Definition}{def:triangulated-notions}.
+See the table in \hyref{Section}{sec:examples}. \end{enumerate} \end{remark}

 \begin{conjecture} Hom bounded triangulated categories are cone finite. \end{conjecture}